Import and Discover Endpoints

 Overview

-Endpoint import and discovery is how you keep your project aligned with the API contract.
-Instead of manually creating endpoints one by one, you can import them from a spec and then continuously detect changes as the API evolves.
+Endpoint import and discovery keeps your project aligned with the API contract.
+Instead of creating endpoints one by one, import from your API specification and refresh discovery when the spec changes.

-Most teams import endpoints from an OpenAPI/Swagger spec:
+You can import endpoints from an OpenAPI/Swagger source:

 Discovery and change detection